CHAPTER 300. CIVIL ACTION Rule

 (c) at any office or usual place of business of the defendant to his agent or to the person for the time being in charge thereof, or

-(3) by mailing a copy to the defendant.
-The return receipt card for certified or registered mail shall be marked Restricted Delivery, and the return receipt shall show the signature of the defendant or an agent of the defendant authorized in writing to receive his restricted delivery mail.
-If the signature on the return receipt is that of a person other than the defendant, it shall be presumed, unless the contrary is shown, that the signer was an agent of the defendant authorized in writing to receive his restricted delivery mail.
+(3) by mailing a copy to the defendant by certified mail or comparable delivery method resulting in a return receipt in paper or electronic form.
+The return receipt shall show the signature of the defendant or those persons designated in subdivision (2) of this rule.
+If the signature on the return receipt is that of any persons designated in subdivision (2) of this rule, it shall be presumed, unless the contrary is shown, that the signer was an agent of the defendant.

 Official Note